 “As the problems in this customary conversions unit get more difficult, students also encounter some word problems.
 Scaffolding.
 Moving slowly to higher levels with support.
 See?”

 “The unit also has more difficult worksheets.
 This page, for example, asks kids to solve problems involving mixed measures and comparisons.
 Now they are working at a much higher level of understanding.”

 “I see what you mean about scaffolding,” Ms. Sneed said.
-“Last year, I just taught the pages from our math book.”
+“Last year, I just taught the pages on customary units of measurement from our math book.”
 Her shoulders drooped.
 “I expected them to get it without providing enough support.
 And, ultimately, the teacher is responsible for student learning.”

 “No worries!”
 Mr. Frank said.
 “This year will be better.”

 Finally, Mr. Frank pulled a folded booklet from his folder.
 “Now check this out.
 My kids had a lot of fun with this last year.
 This adaptation of Jack and the Beanstalk has customary units of measurement problems sprinkled in.
 It’s a great culminating activity!”

 Enjoy Teaching Customary Units of Measurement